Earliest Known Representations of the Set-animal

 Metropolitan Museum, Rogers Fund, 1923, MMA 23.2.8

 However, only example 'B' looks anything like the traditional Set animal with the long snout and tall ears.
-Here are some more early traditional examples:

 "He prevented their quarrelling.
 He appointed Seth as king in the sedge country in the place where he was born in and Geb appointed Horus as king in the land of papyrus" (_Seth, God of Confusion_, page 61)